Last Updated: May 12, 2026

 The Japanese rice fish, or Medaka fish as it is also known, is a great nano cold-water fish that can live with goldfish.
 These schooling fish are available in a variety of colors, including silver, golden, and orange.

 Japanese rice fish are hardy and make ideal fancy goldfish tank mates.
-Even though they are small enough to be eaten by hungry goldfish, they are usually way too fast to be caught.
+Even though they are small enough to be eaten by hungry goldfish, they are way too fast to be caught.

 3. Dojo Loach